HenrivantSant/swift-docs/docs/routing-and-controllers.md

 Don't worry too much about what's going on above, but here is a basic example of a route.
 In this example we expose the route 'foo/bar' for all GET requests.
 How come?
 On the class of the controller you can provide a prefix for all controllers routes.
 This is highly recommended to force you to group specific routes and use different controllers for different kinds of stuff.

-On the method `getBar()` we expose the route '/bar'/ which will be prefixed with the constructor route.
+On the method `getBar()` we expose the route '/bar'/ which will be prefixed with the class route.
 So this results in '/foo/bar'.
 The moment this route is matched this method will be called.
 This is the first point entry for the actual app logic.
 All the data from the request can be found in the Request which is available in the controller by default.
 All the request data is accessible through `$this->getRequest()`.
 Note that route definitions by convention always start and end with forward slashes.

 But what if you want a variable like an id?
 More on the specifics of building the Route Annotation in the chapter 'Route Attribute'.

 NOTE: Multiple types can be exposed for a given route.
 Also the same route can lead to different methods on the controller based on the Method used to make the request.
 The class route must allow for all HTTP Methods used in the definitions within.
 Type HTTP methods in writing (uppercase) or simple refer using the `Swift\Router\Types\RouteMethodEnum` as in the example above.

-## Route annotation
+## Route Attribute
-The Router will 'harvest' all methods in the controllers classes with a `#[Route]` attribute, and map those as routes.
-If a route annotation is used on the class (highly recommended) this will be used as a prefix for all methods in this specific controller as explained in the example above.
+The Router will 'collect' all methods in the controllers classes with a `#[Route]` attribute, and map those as routes.
+If a route attribute is used on the class (highly recommended) this will be used as a prefix for all methods in this specific controller as explained in the example above.

 The attributes come with the following settings:
 - method = Allowed HTTP methods to call this route (e.g. GET, POST, PATCH, PUT, etc.).
 There is no filter on this, so you're free to use custom methods as well.
 Multiple methods can be provided together like `#[Route(method="[GET, POST, PUT]", route="/bar/"]`.
 Usually this should only be necessary on the class.
 There is no wildcard to allow all methods as you should normally not direct a GET request for data to the same functionality as e.g. a POST request.